chophilip21/VLM-cross-scene-portrait-matcher/README.md

 sudo apt-get install libxcb-cursor0
 ```

+In order to use `Faiss` for fast vector search and export it to Windows without error, we need to build it from source.

+A requirement for this is to have [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html?operatingsystem=windows&windows-install-type=online) library installed.

 Now we need to confirm that our code works first.
 You can run the application in debug mode directly via:

 ```bash